 Jack Lemmon’s work on Days of Wine and Roses wasn’t the first time he was praised for his performance.
 Throughout his career, he received numerous accolades for both film and TV, including more than a dozen Golden Globes nominations (three of which resulted in wins for performances in feature films).
 Lemmon was nominated for eight Academy Awards and won on his very first nomination for Best Supporting Actor in the 1955 film Mister Roberts.
 The rest of his Oscar nominations were in the Best Actor category, including ones for his iconic performances in Some Like It Hot and The Apartment, and he won his second and last Oscar for the 1973 film Save the Tiger.

-Days of Wine and Roses is an excellent film, though it’s one that’s hard to watch at times because of its bleak portrayal of the effects of alcoholism, and much of that is due to the brutally realistic performances by the film’s leads.
+Days of Wine and Roses is an excellent film, though it’s hard to watch at times because of its bleak portrayal of the effects of alcoholism, and much of that is due to the brutally realistic performances by the film’s leads.
 Jack Lemmon gives an especially dynamic performance, as his role allows him to show off his charismatic humor alongside some of his best dramatic work.
 The film really showcases how great of an actor Lemmon was, as it exemplifies his wide-ranging talents.
 And his performance in Days of Wine and Roses still feels as fresh in its portrayal as it likely did back at the time of its release.

 I wrote this entry as a part of The Jack Lemmon Blogathon, where bloggers are writing about the versatile actor.
 Click the banner below to read more great posts!